adil-ahmed/python-practice-projects/README.md

 - **Dice Rolling Game**: A simple game where the user rolls a virtual dice.
 - **Number Guessing Game**: The program generates a random number, and the user has to guess it.
+- **Rock, Paper, Scissors Game**: A classic game where the user competes against the computer.

 ## How to Use